-Do the Mickey Ears at the Disney Parks hurt your head if you wear them all day?
-3D Printed Interchangeable Mickey Ears are the best solution!
+These 3D Printed Interchangeable Mickey Ears are fun to make with a 3D printer!
 They’re lightweight, cute and you can make multiple pairs for all of your favorite characters!

 To be able to make this project, you will need a 3D printer.
 Chris bought one a few years ago and we’ve been experimenting with different projects and designs ever since.